 I have amassed a mother lode of embroidery patterns and am missing the feel of needle, thread and calico between my fingers.
 Peep’s been quite the little rascal though, so I haven’t able to get back to stitching.
 The girls, on the other hand, have been quite productive, ma shaa Allah.

-Mars went through a bit of a confidence crisis and was convinced that she would never amount to much in the crafty department.
+Marz went through a bit of a confidence crisis and was convinced that she would never amount to much in the crafty department.
 After much discussion, we agreed that creativity can be cultivated and that everyone has a bit of artistry in some form or another.
 We just need to be supremely patient and determined to hone the skills.
-With renewed enthusiasm, Mars has made a bigger effort to be more precise and exacting.
+With renewed enthusiasm, Marz has made a bigger effort to be more precise and exacting.
 Effort and creative process are just as important as the final product, so she is learning to find joy in the journey as well.

 Marz made a quilted mug rug.
 She chose two of her favourite fabrics from our stash and hand-pieced them together before sandwiching the batting in between and hand-quilting the whole thing.
 She hopes to use the sewing machine the next time in shaa Allah for a neater finish, but I think this was a terrific effort ma shaa Allah.
 The mug rug has since been gifted to a a friend of hers — a mum new to homeschooling.

 Bear made a little heart-shaped cushion for an aunt who is expecting a baby girl.
 This was her first major project.
 She was so thrilled when she completed it.
 “I can’t believe I finished it!”
 She is so in love with it that she is almost tempted to keep it for herself ;)

-Peep wants to play even though he has the sniffles; Bear is pressing me to draw a heart-shape for her cushion (“It will be bigger, in shaa Allah!”) and Mars seems to be hinting that she wants me to cook bhunna ghosht … I guess embroidery will have to wait…
+Peep wants to play even though he has the sniffles; Bear is pressing me to draw a heart-shape for her cushion (“It will be bigger, in shaa Allah!”) and Marz seems to be hinting that she wants me to cook bhunna ghosht … I guess embroidery will have to wait…